 Adrian Piani FIEAust CPEng (Environmental) - Deputy Chair

-Adrian Piani is an environmental engineer with nearly 20 years experience in the environmental and water sectors.
+Adrian Piani is a Fellow and Chartered environmental engineer with over 20 years experience in the environmental and water sectors.
 Obtaining his Bachelor of Engineering (Natural Resources) from the University of New England, Adrian initially worked in the rural water sector with water quality and engineering roles before joining the private sector in 2001 as a consultant advising clients on a range of water resource and environmental issues.
 Adrian has also worked across energy and resource efficiency, and infrastructure.
 Adrian has spent the last 12 years of his career working predominately with the Australian Government leading multi-disciplinary teams to provide policy and strategic advice.
 Adrian is currently the manager of AECOM’s Canberra office.

 Alden Kirkpatrick BE (Mechatronic) BEc - SA Representative

 Energy Efficiency Engineer, Sustainable Savings Pty Ltd

 Alden is a mechatronic engineer, with experience in energy.
 He is currently working as an energy efficiency consultant for Sustainable Savings, modelling the consumption of existing buildings and assessing opportunities for retrofits and strategies to reduce their electricity consumption.
 Previously, Alden has consulted for Resonant Solutions on an energy-based economic system to quantify and account for externalities in engineering and business practice.
 He was also awarded the ‘Best Energy Related Project’ prize at the Mech.
 Engineering Level IV Project Exhibition in 2012.
 Alden joined the SENG National Board in 2015, following over two years experience as Treasurer and Events Coordinator for the SA SENG chapter, and membership of the organising committee for the 2015 National SENG Conference.
 Alden holds a Bachelor of Engineering (Mechatronic) and a Bachelor of Economics from the University of Adelaide.